teaching-js/assignment/frontend/README.md

 src
   - main.js   # The main entrypoint for your app
-  - api.js    # maybe for your api logic
+  - api.js    # Some example code for your api logic
-  - helper.js # some helper functions
+  - helper.js # Some helper functions, which you don't need to use

 styles
-  - main.css  # where your css goes (add more stylesheets as you please)
+  - provided.css  # some sample css we've provided goes (add more stylesheets as you please)
 ```

 ## Introduction